AdobeDocs/analytics-platform.en/help/data-views/derived-fields/derived-fields.md

 ### Derived field {#split-u1-derivedfield}

 You create a  `Satisfaction Responses` derived field.
-You use the [!UICONTROL SPLIT] function to define a rule to convert the values from the [!UICONTROL Responses] field from the left using `,` as the delimiter. *Need more information to complete this section*.
+You use the [!UICONTROL SPLIT] function to define a rule to convert the values from the [!UICONTROL Responses] field to an array using `,` as the delimiter.

 ### Data after {#split-uc1-dataafter}